jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 I've always had an uneasy feeling about these public clusters, and I can't help but feel we're one RCE away from a disaster.

-So now you now how easy it is to get your Kubernetes control plane off the internet, what are you waiting for?
+So now you know how easy it is to get your Kubernetes control plane off the internet, what are you waiting for?